komodorio/komoplane/README.md

 Styled toolbar: Type, Title, subtitle, help button to explain and link to CP learning

+Make event type be aligned better

 ### Claims

 ### XRs
+Turn it into table

 ### MRs

+Turn it into table

 ### Providers

 ### Compositions

+Inline list of composed resource types, or expand it on click Turn it into table

 ### XRDs